WASasquatch/PowerNoiseSuite/README.md

     - Step: 0.001
 - `ppf_settings` (PPF_SETTINGS): Settings for power fractal noise.
 If plugged, Power-Law, and Cross-Hatch noise will be disabled.
 - `ch_settings` (CH_SETTINGS): Settings for cross-hatch noise.
 If plugged, Power-Law noise will be disabled. `ppf_setttings` will bypass this input.
+- `tonal_guide_latent` (CH_SETTINGS): An optional latent image used to potentially help guide the colors and sometimes influences composition.
+- `guide_use_noise` ["true", "false"]
+ - Whether to use Power-Law noise with latent guide.

 ### Returns